Democrats, White House strike spending deal that would avert government shutdown

 “The American people support law enforcement.
 They support border security.
 They do not support ICE terrorizing our streets and killing American citizens,” Schumer said.

-With no final agreement yet and an uncertain path ahead, the standoff threatened to plunge the country into another shutdown, just two months after Democrats blocked a spending bill over expiring federal health care subsidies.
+The standoff has threatened to plunge the country into another shutdown, just two months after Democrats blocked a spending bill over expiring federal health care subsidies.
 That dispute closed the government for 43 days as Republicans refused to negotiate.

 Democrats lay out demands